yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installing.rst

 `/usr/sbin/nvram show > /tmp/ping.log`
 }}}

-For instance, if you are in Unix and have Perl and LWP installed, you may issue this command:
+For instance, if you are in Unix and have Perl and LWP installed, you may issue this
+command:

 {{{
 echo 'submit_button=Ping&submit_type=start&action=Apply&change_action=gozila_cgi&ping_ip=10.0.0.1&ping_times=`/usr/sbin/nvram show > /tmp/ping.log`'|POST -C admin:admin http://192.168.1.1/apply.cgi
 }}}

 === Setting boot_wait from a serial connection ===

 With a serial connection to your WRT, you don't have to use the ping bug or change your Linksys firmware.
 You can set boot_wait from the console, using the commands

 {{{
 #nvram set boot_wait=on
 #nvram get boot_wait           (just to confirm, should respond with "on")
 #nvram commit                  (takes a few seconds to complete)
 }}}

-You can also set boot_wait from the CFE boot loader (to enter CFE, reboot the router with "# reboot" while hitting "Ctrl C" continously)
+You can also set boot_wait from the CFE boot loader (to enter CFE, reboot the router with "# reboot" while hitting "CTRL-C" continously)

 {{{
 CFE> nvram set boot_wait=on
 CFE> nvram get boot_wait           (just to confirm, should respond with "on") CFE> nvram commit                  (takes a few seconds to complete) }}}

 == ASUS WL-500G and WL-300G ==

 Pull the plug, press and hold the reset button, plug the device and wait until the PWR LED starts flashing slowly (almost immediately).
 Now release the reset button and upload the firmware by TFTP using the following commands:

 TFTP commands:

 {{{
 tftp 192.168.1.1
 tftp> binary